othmane42/SLRUM-tutorial/README.md

 | `--ntasks`             | Specifies the number of tasks to be run.                                    |
 | `--ntasks-per-node`    | Specifies the number of tasks to be run per node.                           |

-Example usage:

 # 3- Tmux
-Tmux is a terminal multiplexer; it allows you to create several "pseudo terminals" from a single terminal. it comes in handy when you want to run a long job and you want to keep it running in background even when you exit the terminal.
+Tmux is a terminal multiplexer; it allows you to create several "pseudo terminals" from a single terminal. it comes in handy when you want to run a long job and you want to keep it running in the background even when you exit the terminal.
 To create a new tmux session, run the following command :
 ```
 tmux new -s session_name